 Dan Clayton Pride

 Note: The Unabomber wooden gear was part of a pickup bomb.
 The bomb had a false bottom with two struts, which supported the gear.
 The serrated wooden piece anchored on a false top, which had a handle.
 When someone picks up on the false handle, the serrated piece turns the gear as the false cover comes off, moving the metal plate to make a connection….
 The gear was featured in a PBS special on the Unabomber case that aired on the Missoula Montana station shortly after Kaczynski's arrest.
 I have not seen the gear featured or mentioned in connection with the case since.
-The road hazard bomb, also in the garage was similar to the Gary Wright bomb.
-14 of 17 bombs showed oxyacetylene welds and Kaczynski had no torch.
+The road hazard bomb, also in the garage was the Gary Wright bomb design.
+14 of 17 bombs showed oxyacetylene welds and Kaczynski had no torch, Ray did.
 The wooden switch pictured above was photographed among the remains of the Gelernter bomb in 1993 and is identical in appearance to the switch which I handled.
+The switch was made from the parquet floor blocks in Rays Kitchen.
 A black painted cardboard box was used in the VanPac bombing of judge Robert Vance, a case prosecuted by a then unknown New York Prosecutor named Louie Freeh.
 Soon afterwards, Freeh went from a law enforcement nobody to Director of the FBI.
 It makes me wonder what kind of world we are really living in, who is really running the show, and what are the real motivations.
 Whatever it is, its pretty obvious most of us are just along for the ride with no choice and no say.

 This is one of the Thirty Three incredible stories surrounding the discovery of

 The first Archaeological Proof of the Bible in history